What Is Dual Coding Theory

 Visual and verbal information are processed differently and along distinct channels in the human mind, creating separate representations for information processed in each channel.

-The mental codes corresponding to these representations are used to organize incoming information that can be acted upon, stored, and retrieved for subsequent use.
+The mental codes corresponding to these representations are used to organise incoming information that can be acted upon, stored, and retrieved for subsequent use.

 Both visual and verbal codes can be used when recalling information.